Here’s why electrification is an important climate measure

-planned reduction in emissions from Norwegian Continental Shelf by 2040
+planned reduction in our emissions from the NCS by 2040

 emissions from our oil & gas production on the NCS by 2050